 What is Chee Dale?

-Chee Dale is a picturesque deep-sided river gorge on the River Wye, in the Peak District.
-Located just 3 miles from Buxton in Derbyshire, this beautiful valley is home to a nature reserve, ancient woodland and two sets of stepping stones.
+Chee Dale is a stunning limestone gorge carved by the River Wye, right in the heart of the Peak District National Park.
+Located just 3 miles from Buxton, this peaceful valley is a designated nature reserve, known for its ancient woodland, towering cliffs, and rich wildlife.

-Overview of the Chee Dale Stepping Stones walk (5 miles)
+Overview of the Chee Dale Stepping Stones walk (Circular route - 5 miles)

 - Start: Miller’s Dale Car Park